openedx/edx-platform/openedx/core/djangoapps/plugins/docs/decisions/0004-plugin-slots.rst

   pluggable contexts.
 * The callable function should return direct HTML content as text that can be rendered on page.
-* Each view can whitelist what context data should be made available to all plugins by adding it to the context itself in a list called `context_whitelist`.
+* Each view can provide an list of what context data should be made available to all plugins by adding it to the context itself in a list called `context_allow_list`.
 This will need to be maintained across releases so should be kept to a bare minimum.
+* A plugin will need to specify the namespace in which that slot should be active.
+  Different views can be under different namespaces, such as:
+  - 'course_home'
+  - 'learner_dashboard'
+  - 'instructor_dashboard'
 * All templates/pages will support three slots:
    + ``head-extra``: This slot exists near the end of the header tag for each page and can be used to add scripts, metadata, stylesheets or other header content.